Preity Zinta: Early life and background

-Preity Zinta was born on 31 January 1975 into a Hindu Rajput family from Shimla district, Himachal Pradesh.
+Preity Zinta was born on 31 January 1975 in Shimla into a Himachali Rajput Hindu family from Shimla district, Himachal Pradesh.
 Her father, Durganand Zinta, was an officer in the Indian Army.
 He died in a car accident when she was thirteen; the accident also involved her mother, Nilprabha, who was severely injured and consequently remained bedridden for two years.
 Zinta called the tragic accident and her father's death a significant turning point in her life, which forced her to mature rapidly.
 She has two brothers; Deepankar and Manish, a year older and a year younger, respectively.
 Deepankar is a commissioned officer in the Indian Army, while Manish lives in California.

 Zinta, who describes herself as having been a tomboy as a child, has emphasised her father's military background as having given her a lasting impression on how family life was to be conducted.
 He asserted the importance of discipline and punctuality to the children.
 She studied at the Convent of Jesus and Mary boarding school in Shimla.
 Although she confesses to loneliness in the boarding school, she noted that it was compensated by her finding a "... perfect set of friends" there.
 As a student, she developed a love for literature, particularly the works of William Shakespeare and poetry.
 According to Zinta, she enjoyed schoolwork and received good grades; in her free time she played sports, especially basketball.

-After her schooling at Convent of Jesus and Mary, Shimla, Zinta enrolled at St. Bede's College in Shimla.
+After her schooling at Convent of Jesus and Mary, Zinta enrolled at St. Bede's College in Shimla, an affiliated college of Himachal Pradesh University.
 She graduated with an English honours degree, and then started a graduate programme in psychology.
 She earned a postgraduate degree in criminal psychology, but later took up modelling.
 Zinta's first television commercial was for Perk chocolates, the result of a chance meeting with a director at a friend's birthday party in 1996.
 The director persuaded Zinta to audition for the spot, and she was selected.
 Afterwards, she appeared in other catalogues and commercials, including one for the soap Liril.